brainheart/shakespeare-contabulate/README.md

 Notes

-- Requires Python 3.8+ and `lxml` is suggested in `requirements.txt` though the script currently uses the stdlib `xml.etree.ElementTree` for parsing.
+- Requires Python 3.8+; `lxml` is optional (std lib parser is used now).
+- Generated directories `public/data/` and `public/lines/` are ignored by git; regenerate them with `make build`.
-- If you want to run on a subset of TEIs, place them in `tei/` and re-run the script.
+- To run on a subset of TEIs, place only those files in `tei/` and rebuild.